Blue laws in the United States: Criticism by Saturday sabbath observers

-The right to observe the Bible's Sabbath as practiced by Jews and Seventh-day Adventists gained momentum in the early 1950s.
+The right to observe the Saturday Sabbath as practiced by Jews and Seventh-day Adventists gained momentum in the early 1950s.

 Both civil leaders, such as Harold M. Jacobs, and rabbinical leaders, such as Solomon Sharfman, worked individually and via groups, such as The Joint Committee for a Fair Sabbath Law.
 They understood that their rights were to be granted "provided they did not disturb those persons who observe Sunday as a day of rest."
 This stance was supported by the New York Federation of Churches and the Protestant Council of New York.

 The goal was to give religious freedom to "merchants who want to close their places of business on Saturday, but are afraid of business losses from a five-day-a-week schedule."

 The state legislature discussed the idea of allowing a government-issued certificate to be placed in the window of a "place of business closed on Saturdays" that would be verified by "the patrolman on the beat."